Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 manual for more complete description).
 (Default = 1)

 `sander_apbs` Option to use APBS for PB calculation instead of the built-in PBSA solver.
-This will work only through the iAPBS interface[446] built into sander.APBS.
+This will work only through the iAPBS interface built into sander.APBS.
 Instructions for this can be found online at the iAPBS/APBS websites.
 Allowed values are 0: Don’t use APBS, or 1: Use sander.APBS.
 (Default = 0)

 `memopt` Turn on membrane protein support (Default = 0).